wikistat/AI-Frameworks/docs/gcloud.md

 You will now implement the training procedure.

 Training a network to colorize images is a supervised regression problem.
-Consider $x$ a grayscalded image and $y$ its corresponding colored image.
+Consider $x$ a grayscaled image and $y$ its corresponding colored image.
 Training a parametrized network $f_\theta$ to predict colorized images $ŷ$ amounts to minimizing the distance between the prediction $ŷ$ and the actual $y$.
 That is to say minimizing $MSE(y, f_\theta(x))$.

-Create a new file `colorize.py` and fill the train method in the following canvas (you can inspire yourself from the one in the MNIST exemple.
+Create a new file `colorize.py` and fill the ```train``` method in the following canvas (you can inspire yourself from the one in the MNIST example.
 Be careful, however, in your criterion choice):

 ```python
 import argparse # to parse script arguments